DataDog/integrations-extras/singlestoredb_cloud/README.md

 ## Setup

-Start the configuration process from Datadog and complete the configuration in the SingleStore Cloud Portal.
-SingleStore recommends the following approach:
+Start the configuration process from Datadog and complete the configuration in the SingleStore Cloud Portal:

 1. [Install the SingleStoreDB Cloud Integration in Datadog](#install-the-singlestoredb-cloud-integration-in-datadog)
 2. [Configure the Datadog Integration in the Cloud Portal](#configure-the-datadog-integration-in-the-cloud-portal)